ocegba/TRAVEL-ORDER-RESOLVER/README.md

 We referred to the process outlined in the [Hugging Face documentation](https://huggingface.co/docs/transformers/tasks/token_classification) to realize this project.

 ### Dataset
+We've opted to create an IOB-formatted CSV file.
+This choice, prevalent in natural language processing and machine learning, provides a clear and structured representation of entities in text, indicating whether they are inside, outside, or at the beginning of a sequence.
+The IOB format facilitates model training, conveying crucial information on entity sequence and hierarchy.

+The IOB format is widely compatible with tools like NLTK in Python, streamlining integration into existing natural language processing pipelines.
+Moreover, utilizing CSV as the storage format brings practical advantages, enabling easy manipulation using standard tools like spreadsheets, databases, or Python's Pandas library.

-To create the dataset, we referred to the approach outlined in the [Hugging Face documentation](https://huggingface.co/docs/transformers/tasks/token_classification#load-wnut-17-dataset).
+We referred to the approach outlined in the [Hugging Face documentation](https://huggingface.co/docs/transformers/tasks/token_classification#load-wnut-17-dataset).
 Recognizing the importance of dataset diversity, we devised a method to ensure variability within the generated sentences.

 **1) Creation**